frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 This meditation is about lukewarmness.

 The Scriptures, and also St. Josemaría, will invite us to take an account occasionally so that we keep ourselves in good shape.
-We don\'t drift into a lukewarm status.
+We don't drift into a lukewarm status.

 "Let us be demanding on ourselves," said Don Álvaro in a letter in 1988, on the 50th anniversary of the founding of Opus Dei.

-"With greater motive," he says, "my children, when time passes, and we have been spending a lot of time serving Our Lord in Opus Dei, we shouldn\'t allow that with the passage of time, the fervor of our initial self-giving would get weakened."
+"With greater motive," he says, "my children, when time passes, and we have been spending a lot of time serving Our Lord in Opus Dei, we shouldn't allow that with the passage of time, the fervor of our initial self-giving would get weakened."

 Occasionally we have to go back and look again, and begin again, and foster that generosity of the beginning, keep our fire burning.